 Paul and Sharon Cunniff have been nurses for over 30 years.
 Currently they work within the prison system in New Jersey, Paul on a psychiatric unit and Sharon on a medical unit.
 They make their home on a farm in rural New Jersey where they have nursed back to health many injured and neglected animals (squirrels, cats, and dogs too), and provide a sanctuary for numerous chickens, peacocks, turkeys and a goat.
 Their newest resident, Rosie the donkey, has a developed quite a sense of humor.

 Richard Gilbert studied with beat poets Allen Ginsberg, Gregory Corso, Peter Orlovsky, Gary Snyder, and others at Naropa University (Boulder, Colorado), and became a Tibetan Buddhist meditator.
 His undergraduate thesis was on Japanese classical haiku; received a BA in Poetics and Expressive Arts, and attended a Buddhist seminary in 1984, returned to Naropa for an MA in Contemplative Psychology, then worked as an adult outpatient psychotherapist.
 In 1990, received his Ph.D. in Poetics and Depth Psychology, studying Archetypal Psychology with James Hillman at The Union Institute & University.
 Moved to Japan in 1997, and is a tenured professor at the Graduate School of Social and Cultural Sciences, Kumamoto University.
 His books include Poems of Consciousness: Contemporary Japanese & English-language Haiku in Cross-cultural Perspective (2008) and The Disjunctive Dragonfly: A New Theory of English-language Haiku (2013) both published by Red Moon Press.
 He serves as academic consultant to the Living Haiku Anthology, and his haiku (http://bit.ly/2lSRwtF) and interviews (http://bit.ly/2mAXALN) are housed there.
 A free intercultural haiku teaching-resource is http://gendaihaiku.com and published articles are available at http://research.gendaihaiku.com.
-Forthcoming is the book Poetry as Consciousness: Investigations into the Space of Mind, Poetic Imagination, Anarchic Sanctuaries & Haiku Forests (2017), an appreciation of poetic imagination.
+Forthcoming is the book Poetry as Consciousness: Haiku Forests, Space of Mind, and an Ethics of Freedom (2018), an appreciation of poetic imagination.

 Mark Harris lives in Princeton, NJ with his wife and daughter.
 Mark is proprietor of Ornithopter Press, which can be found at